The World’s Best One Page Strategic Plan

 How we plan to get there

-In our strategic plan, there are three main themes and fifteen sections.
+If you use the RESULTS methodology, you’ll have three main themes and fifteen sections.
 The software, videos and workbooks will guide you through the creation of each section.
 You can accomplish this as a self-paced project on your own, with your leadership team, or with a consultant.

 But you're not boxed into our methodology.
 The software is flexible, and can accommodate different strategic approaches.
 You can also delete sections or modify them for your own purposes.